psjagtap80-collab/PP25-Rural-Road-Prioritization/README.md

 ├── LICENSE.txt
 └── README.md
 5. Data Availability
-The dataset provided corresponds to the 25-road case study used in the published research.
+The dataset provided corresponds to the 25-road case study used in the present  research work.
 The repository enables reproducibility of ranking results.
 6. License
 Copyright © 2025 [Pravinkumar Jagtap,Dr.Prashant P. Nagrale]
 All Rights Reserved.